More Information on Luciferin

 What is Luciferin?

 In the firefly, light is emitted when a chemical fuel called 'Luciferin' and an enzyme called 'Luciferase' combine.
 Every bioluminescent organism has a luciferin and a luciferase, but no two pairs are the same; In other words, every bioluminescent organism has its own unique mechanism for light production.
 D-luciferin is the luciferin found in fireflies, and it is the type of luciferin we focus on.
 Fun fact: luciferin and luciferase get their names from lucifer, a word that in latin means "light bringer."

 How is Luciferin Used?

-The team at Lucere Labs believes that there is even greater potential in these nontoxic bioluminescent chemicals, but that this potential is locked away behind the high cost of d-luciferin.
-We plan to first scale up a refined synthesis that produces d-luciferin more efficiently and more cleanly than our competitors, and then to develop novel uses for these chemicals.
-We have a couple of product ideas on the table, but the first one we are looking at is a pathogen detection tool that works over wide surface areas and produces actionable data promptly.
+The team at Lucere Labs believes that there is even greater potential in these nontoxic bioluminescent chemicals, but that this potential is locked away behind the high cost of D-luciferin.
+We plan to first scale up a refined synthesis that produces D-luciferin more efficiently and more cleanly than our competitors, and then to develop novel uses for these chemicals.
+We have multiple product ideas on the table, but the first one we are looking at is a pathogen detection tool that works over wide surface areas and produces actionable data promptly.

 While many luciferin manufacturers are large fine chemical facilities that create multiple chemical products, we proudly focus on luciferin alone.
 We produce our batches with our own refined synthesis in Gainesville, Florida at UF Innovate | The Hub.